If you are on Android 4.4, it's not FrostWire's doing...

 If you want to make sure if your device is affected by the Android rule, find the FrostWire folder on your SD Card.

 1) If the FrostWire folder (with subfolders like Torrent Data or Torrents) in under SD Card/Android/data/com.frostwire.android/files/ your downloads will be deleted when you uninstall FrostWire

-2) If it's on root, then your downloads will not be deleted, but pls make sure it's not a folder created by the previous versions of FrostWire and that all your new downloads go in that folder.
+2) If it's on the root, then your downloads will not be deleted, but pls make sure it's not a folder created by the previous versions of FrostWire and that all your new downloads go in that folder.

 Android will not delete the files you are downloading to your internal storage.

-We have included an extensive set of notifications to remind you about it, so before you uninstall FrostWire (and we of course you never do :) ), you will remember to move the downloads you want to keep to another location.
+We have included an extensive set of notifications to remind you about it, so before you uninstall FrostWire (and we, of course, you never do :) ), you will remember to move the downloads you want to keep to another location.